5 Restoring Post-Workout Snacks

 4. Glass of Chocolate or Vanilla Soymilk- Silk’s Vanilla Soymilk is low in saturated fat and cholesterol and it offers 8 grams of plant-powered protein per serving which makes it a great option to help muscles repair after exercise.
 Plus, it doesn’t get much easier than pouring a glass of milk!

-5. Hard Boiled Eggs- I try to boil a few eggs every week to have on hand for a quick and easy high-protein snack.
+5. Hard Boiled Eggs- I try to boil a few organic pastured eggs every week to have on hand for a quick and easy high-protein snack.
 Because they’re low in carbohydrates, I usually pair them with a small piece of fruit or green juice to help restore glycogen levels.

 What are some of your favorite snacks to eat after a workout?